abhishek-prabhakar/cc-home/README.md

 - Always run migrations from the admin repo 'celebria-admin'.
 - Never run migrations directly on production database.
 - Dont commit migrations during code push
+- Never use production variables/database for development

 ## Development

 The Remix dev server starts your app in development mode, rebuilding assets on file changes.
 To start the Remix dev server:

+## env
+- Create an env file using the template env.example
+- Never use production variables/database for development

 ## Follow these steps